soler1212/dotfiles/NormalNvim/README.md

 OPENAI_API_KEY="my_key_here"
 ```

-## 🌟 Support the project
+## 🌟 Get involved
-If you want to help me, please star this repository to increase the visibility of the project.
+One of the biggest challenges NormalNvim face is marketing.
+So share the project and tell your friends!
 [![Stargazers over time](https://starchart.cc/NormalNvim/NormalNvim.svg)](https://starchart.cc/NormalNvim/NormalNvim)

 ## Fix a bug and send a PR to appear as contributor